 pip install tensorflow

-To check if you’re installation was successful, go to your command prompt or terminal and follow the below steps.
+pip install tensorflow, you can also install the latest stable version.
+To check if your installation was successful, go to your command prompt or terminal and follow the below steps.